samurai715/316way-exercises/README.md

 ## 1. Set Up Github and your Mac

-1. Go to [Github's splash page](https://github.com), scroll down a bit and click the blue download GitHub button.
+1. Go to [Github's splash page](https://github.com), scroll down a bit and click the **blue download GitHub button**.
 Don't create an organizaton.

 2. Once the zip file is downloaded, open the file.
 This will add the Github app file in the same folder as the zip file.

-3. Move the Github app file to your Applications folder.
+3. Move the Github app file into your Applications folder.

-4. Launch the Github app.
+4. Launch the Github app from your Applications folder.

-5. Login or Click the Sign up at Github.com button if you don't have an account yet.
+5. **Login** or Click the **Sign up at Github.com** button if you don't have an account yet.
 Select the FREE account when selected.
+You should also take the time now to verify your new Github account from your email account.
+6.
+6.
+6.

 6. When prompted for the keychain, select Always Allow.